hozakar/kivir-zivir/simple_gitlab_ci.md

 *Remember:*
-* Don't forget to add a key to your server to be able to ssh into
+* Add ssh key to your server to be able to ssh into
-* SSH variable(s) need to be type of file
+* Ssh variable(s) need to be type of file
-* Don't forget to add a blank line at the end for ssh variable
+* Add a blank line at the end for ssh variable
+* Make ci branches protected, use protected variables

+---

-*.env files for branches that use ci*
+***.branchname.env** files for branches that use ci*
 ```
 export VARIABLE_FOR__SSH="$BRANCHNAME_VARIABLE_FOR_SSH"
 export VARIABLE_SERVER_FOR_ROOT_USERNAME="$BRANCHNAME_VARIABLE_FOR_SERVER_ROOT_USERNAME"